Exception (TV series): Episodes

 All episodes were written by Hirotaka Adachi and directed by Yūzō Satō with Chien Yi Lin, Yu Cheng Wang, Mntn Chang and Grace Chen as assistant directors.

 Production and release

 Netflix first announced the project as part of their Geeked Week in June 2021.
 Hirotaka Adachi wrote a new science fiction horror story, and the character designs were done by Yoshitaka Amano, who designs the characters for Final Fantasy games.
 The series is directed by Yūzō Satō.
-At the next year's Geeked Week, Netflix released the first look at some the series art and character designs.
+At the next year's Geeked Week, Netflix released the first look at some of the series art and character designs.
 A trailer was released in September 2022, revealing that Ryuichi Sakamoto composed the music for the series as well as the main Japanese and English cast members.

 The series debuted worldwide on October 13, 2022.

+Reception

+The art and design for Exception were especially praised thanks to the work of Yoshitaka Amano.
+The CGI animation itself, however, did receive some criticism for having a low-budget appearance.
+The story and the music were also spoken highly of.

 Accolades

 The episode "Misprint" from Exception was nominated for an Annie Award for Directing in an Animated Television/Broadcast Production in 2023.